sarathsreedharan/icaps2024.github.io/content/attending/registration.md

 * poster session – Tue, June 4, 2024
 * conference dinner – Wed, June 5, 2024

-A copy of a valid student card or a student confirmation (in English) can be requested by organizers upon the arrival at the registration desk.
+A copy of a valid student card or a student confirmation (in English) may be requested by the organizers upon arrival.

 ## Confirmation

-Once you have completed the online [**REGISTRATION FORM**](https://banffcentreforartsandcreativity-qwlyf.formstack.com/forms/ica2405) you will receive the email confirmation.
+You will receive email confirmation immediately after completing the online [**REGISTRATION FORM**](https://banffcentreforartsandcreativity-qwlyf.formstack.com/forms/ica2405).

 ## Cancellation Policy & Refund